Electricity Retail Terms & Conditions

 If Customer is dissatisfied with any of the Services or through any of the Services or with any of the terms and conditions of this Agreement, Customer sole and exclusive remedy is to discontinue using the Services and terminate the Services according to this Agreement.

-10.1 Notwithstanding any other provision of this Agreement, the Retailer shall terminate such Agreement with immediate effect by giving at least ten (10) business days’ written notice to the Customer if:
+10.1 Notwithstanding any other provision of this Agreement, the Customer may terminate this Agreement by giving the Retailer prior written notice of one month before the date that the Customer wants to terminate and the Retailer shall terminate such Agreement by giving at least ten (10) business days’ written notice to the Customer if:

 10.1.1 circumstances in which termination is necessary for the purposes of meeting the requirements from time to time of any of the Authorities arise.
 If such circumstances arise, termination may be effected immediately, or within such period of time as the requirements of any such Authorities permit or require by giving notice to the Customer to that effect;